oclipa/javascript-cheat-sheet/README.md

   // throw "You died!";

   // better case
-  throw new Error("You died");
+  //throw new Error("You died");

   // best case
   throw new KilledException("You died", { who: "Colonel Mustard", where: "Study", with: "Candlestick" } ) }
 catch(err) {
   catchCode - Block of code to handle errors
-  details: err.message
+  // to show details: err.message
-  rethrow: throw err
+  // to rethrow: throw err
 }
 finally {
   finallyCode - Block of code to be executed regardless of the try / catch result